 The Jewelry Counter:

 We want our guests to freely examine and try on the beautiful handmade jewelry we offer.
 To that end we sanitize each piece after it is handled before returning it to the showcase.

-We have opened our dining room for limited sit-down dining with minimum distances between tables, and the extra security of face shields and masks for our serving staff so our guests can enjoy their meals without having to figure out how to eat with a mask on!
+We have opened our dining room for limited sit-down dining with minimum distances between tables, and the extra security of masks for our serving staff.
 For those who prefer, we do continue to offer take out and curbside dining options.